CodeFromAnywhere/typerepo/docs/README.md

 ---
 headerImage: ![](./banner.png)
-headerTitle: You're a wizard, dev
+headerTitle: "You're a wizard, dev"
 headerSubTitle: "As fast as no-code, as flexible as any other framework"
 header_markdownCallToActionSlugs: typescript-course, join-our-bootcamp
 markdownCallToActionSlugs: join-our-bootcamp, typescript-course